Calbabreaker/dotfiles/README.md

 tab to see options.

-[Prettierd](https://github.com/fsouza/prettierd) is needed to format JavaScript, HTML, CSS, etc. files, (install with `npm install -g @fsouza/prettierd`) and clang-format is needed to format C++, C files.
+[Prettierd](https://github.com/fsouza/prettierd) is needed to format JavaScript, HTML, CSS, etc. files, (install with `npm install -g @fsouza/prettierd`).

 Run `:W` to see all keybinds.
 Some basic keybinds are: `C-e` opens file explorer, `C-t` opens terminal, `A-<` and `A->` goes between tabs, `Space-f`